Don Brown: Securing the U.S. Power Grid Against Cyber Threats, EMP Risks...

 They were in and out like a military operation.

-And it's, were they ever caught?
+Were they ever even caught?

-I don't remember them being caught.
+I don't recall them being caught.

 Never caught.